khmarbaise/maven-deployer-extension/README.md

  The idea of the extension is to handle  `installAtEnd` of the [maven-install-plugin] and the `deployAtEnd` of the [maven-deploy-plugin] correctly.
-The problem in the [maven-deploy-plugin] is simply this will not work correctly if you use other plugins which define their own lifecycle (for example Eclipse Tycho etc.).
+The problem in the [maven-deploy-plugin] and/or [maven-install-plugin] is simply this will not work correctly if you use other plugins which define their own lifecycle (for example Eclipse Tycho etc.).

  If you like to use this extension in relationship with Maven 3.3.1+ you can define the following `.mvn/extensions.xml` file: